Congregational School Staff

 Holli Goldenberg

-Congregational School Director, Zayin class, Tot and Teen Coordinator
+Zayin (Grade 7), Tot and Teen Coordinator

 Holli is an accomplished educator by profession.
 She is currently working as a district administrator within the school district of Philadelphia, where she oversees the English as a Second Language program at multiple schools.
 Holli has extensive experience in both formal and informal Jewish education and has a background in theater.
+She is also our current teen leadership and social programming coordinator.

 Gabrielle Kaplan-Mayer

-Congregational School Curriculum Development and High Holy Day Children's Services
+and High Holy Day Family Services

-Gabrielle Kaplan-Mayer began her work with Mishkan Shalom as a teacher in our school in 1998 and considers Mishkan to be one of her spiritual homes ever since!
+Gabrielle began her work with Mishkan Shalom as a teacher in our school in 1998 and considers Mishkan to be one of her spiritual homes ever since!
 Her husband, Fred, and their children, George and Jeremy, have also been part of the Mishkan community for many years.
 Gabby is now the curriculum creator for the Mishkan school and also leads children's services for the High Holy Days.

-Gabrielle also leads Feed Your Spirit Writing, facilitating expressive writing workshops focused on spiritual curiosity and also writes a Substack called "Journey With The Seasons," a weekly practice of meditative reading, expressive writing prompts and deepening practices.
+Gabrielle is well-known as an author and Jewish educator whose work focuses on spirituality, creativity and disability.
+She is the proud recipient of the 2022 Covenant Award and currently edits the Jewish Disability Inclusion News.
+Gabrielle also leads Feed Your Spirit Writing, facilitating expressive writing workshops focused on spiritual curiosity and also writes a Substack called "Journey With the Seasons," a weekly practice of meditative reading, expressive writing prompts and deepening practices.

 Amy Goldman